easeml/modelpicker/README.md

 % Algorithm and Theory
 @article{karimigurel2021mp,
-  title={Online Active Model Selection for Pretrained Classifiers}, author={Karimi, Mohammad Reza and G/"urel, Nezihe Merve and Karlas, Bojan and Rausch, Johannes and Zhang, Ce and Krause, Andreas}, journal={International Conference on Artificial Intelligence and Statistics}, volume={130}, year={2021}
+  title={Online Active Model Selection for Pretrained Classifiers}, author={Karimi, Mohammad Reza and Gurel, Nezihe Merve and Karlas, Bojan and Rausch, Johannes and Zhang, Ce and Krause, Andreas}, journal={International Conference on Artificial Intelligence and Statistics}, volume={130}, year={2021}